Members visit free all year! Join or renew today.

 In captivity and in the wild, hippos are long-lived animals that mature slowly and have calves every other year.
 A typical lifespan in zoos is 33 for males and 37 for females, although some individuals have reached 50 years.
 Lifespan in the wild is not well known.

-In the wild and here at the Zoo hippos are strict vegetarians.
+In the wild and here at the Zoo hippos are herbivores.
 In the wild, hippos will graze on grass, herbs and leaves.
 Preferring to eat at night so that their sensitive skin is protected from the sun, hippos can consume around 200 pounds of food.
 Oddly, hippos don't really eat water plants, preferring to travel long distances from the water at night to graze on grasses.
 At the Zoo, the hippos are fed about 12 pounds of vegetation, mostly lettuce, herbivore pellets and as much hay as they desire (about 50 pounds a day!)

-Sub-Saharan Africa including Central Africa and along the Nile River Valley in East Africa.
+Central Africa and along the Nile River Valley in East Africa.

 On the 2011 IUCN Red List of Threatened Species, the hippopotamus is listed as Vulnerable.

 To learn more about the conservation efforts at the Philadelphia Zoo, click here.